Other / mixed grade configuration · Newton, GA

 What is the racial and ethnic makeup of Baker County K12 School?

-The largest demographic group at Baker County K12 School is African American at 59.7%.
-The school serves a diverse student body in Newton, GA.
+The largest demographic group at Baker County K12 School is African American at 59.7% of enrollment, in Newton, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 59.3/100.

 What is the Resource Investment Index for Baker County K12 School?